 Salesforce scheduling buttons provide a quick method to schedule on behalf of a Customer.
 Bookings made via these buttons are automatically added to the Salesforce record that the booking is scheduled from.

 Salesforce scheduling buttons can be configured to prepopulate the booking form, or skip it altogether.
-This is enabled by the optional mapping step in the ScheduleOnce Salesforce setup wizard, where you can define the mapping between Salesforce record fields and ScheduleOnce booking form fields.
-In this article, you will learn how to create a Salesforce schedule button and add it to the Lead, Contact or Case page layouts in Salesforce.
+This is enabled by the optional mapping step in the Salesforce setup wizard, where you can define the mapping between Salesforce record fields and OnceHub Booking form fields.

 - A Salesforce Administrator for your organization.